coffeasack/coffeasack/README.md

 ![Skills](skills.png) <br>

-As of the time of writing, my current skills in technologies, ordered from "most confident" to "want to learn" is CSS, as I love design and colors; HTML, since it's needed to provide accessability I gave it a lot of attention; Python, since it was my "starting point" on backend studies; JS, for it's use on making my designs interactive; React, as I used it to learn more about fast structuring of webpages (Not quite there yet, but, still, I've learned a lot!); and Typescript, as an attempt to work better with Javascript.
+As of the time of writing, my current skills in technologies, ordered from "most confident" to "want to learn" is CSS, as I love design and colors; HTML, since it's needed to provide accessability I gave it a lot of attention; Python, since it was my "starting point" on backend studies; JS, for its use on making my designs interactive; React, as I used it to learn more about fast structuring of webpages (Not quite there yet, but, still, I've learned a lot!); and Typescript, as an attempt to work better with Javascript.

 <div align="center">